mvolfik/asset-server-cpp/README.md

 Copyright (c) 2024 Matěj Volf

 Distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

+The files `vendor/ada.*` are of the ada-url project, see https://github.com/ada-url/ada for licensing information.